Arijeet10/Movie-Browser/README.md

   -Developed a responsive design and user friendly UI

- If there is extra time given then I would like to solve the pending challenge and also try testing the app.
+ If there is extra time given then I would like to try testing the app and solve the bugs